FAQs

 Personal assistant tickets will be provided free of charge.
 You will automatically qualify for this if you are able to supply one of the following:

-– Front page of DLA/PIP (specific rate not required)
+– Front of DLA/PIP (specific rate not required)

 – Attendance Allowance letter, front page (specific rate not required)